 And now, your regularly scheduled video game review.

-Mount & Blade: Warband is a game with horses and weapons in it.
-You recruit up a small army and ride around, fighting in battles, commanding troops, leveling up, doing quests for lords and kings, laying siege to castles, fighting in tournaments, and just generally doing whatever you want in a pseudo-medieval, low fantasy sandbox.
+Mount & Blade: Warband is a game with horses, weapons, and armies in it.
+You recruit up soldiers from peasant villages and ride around, fighting in battles, commanding troops, leveling up, doing quests, laying siege to castles, fighting in tournaments, getting married, and just generally doing whatever you want in a pseudo-medieval, low fantasy sandbox.
 It has little to nothing to do with history; there are no common lands, very few villages that are much too far away from their holds, almost no farms to speak of, way too many lords, castles are beyond tiny and only seem to be a fort with no town, there’s nice clean dividing lines between cultures and troop types, and there’s a “surgery” skill that actually gives a decreased chance of death for wounded troops.
 That last one has to be a bug.

-It also makes playing as a woman the “hard mode” for basically no reason!
-If you play as a guy, that’s the normal regular game.
-Playing as a woman makes every lord mouth off at you and act super patronizing, it takes like 10 times as long to get renown and reputation built up, and you can’t go about courtship in the regular way by memorizing songs or whatever and must instead beg around looking for anyone who’ll take you.
 Also, you get to be the only woman in the world who’s even remotely trying to rule anything.
-There’s peasant women, who can be rescued if they’ve been captured by bandits, hired and trained to eventually become “sword sisters”, which are flimsy infantry that die immediately in any serious engagement.
-There’s like 3 female companion NPCs that you can give equipment and a horse to.
+There’s peasant women, who can be rescued if they’ve been captured by bandits, hired and trained to eventually become “sword sisters”, which are flimsy light cavalry that die immediately in any charge.
+There’s like three or four female companion NPCs that you can give equipment and a horse to.
 And there’s you.
 Then there’s a host of ladies-in-waiting who just kinda stand around giving directions and waiting for a knightly lord to fuck them.
 You’re the outlier, the weirdo.
 Of course this is all very realistic and historically accurate.
 Ladies don’t fight, they don’t have muscles!
 The game is careful to explain that many people in Calradia (an entirely made-up pretend video game world) are “very traditional”.
 Guess that’s code for “misogynists.”